MJ Melendez Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.51 team ERA that ranks 23rd across all league pitching staffs.
+- The Dodgers have the 21st-ranked team ERA among all MLB pitching staffs (4.49).

-- Miller (3-1 with a 4.13 ERA and 31 strikeouts in 32 2/3 innings pitched) gets the start for the Dodgers, his seventh of the season.
+- Urias makes the start for the Dodgers, his 11th of the season.
+He is 5-4 with a 4.39 ERA and 53 strikeouts through 55 1/3 innings pitched.

-- His most recent time out came on Saturday against the Houston Astros, when the righty threw four innings, surrendering six earned runs while allowing 10 hits.
+- In his last time out on Thursday, May 18, the lefty tossed three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.

-- The 24-year-old has a 4.13 ERA and 8.5 strikeouts per nine innings in six games this season, while giving up a batting average of .236 to opposing hitters.
+- In 10 games this season, the 26-year-old has amassed an ERA of 4.39, with 8.6 strikeouts per nine innings.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.